hdShang/arxiv-daily/docs/cs-CV/2025-09-18/papers/250918183v1-vla-lpaf-lightweight-perspective-adaptive-fusion-for-vision-language.md

 ---
 layout: default
-title: VLA-LPAF: Lightweight Perspective-Adaptive Fusion for Vision-Language-Action to Enable More Unconstrained Robotic Manipulation
+title: "VLA-LPAF: Lightweight Perspective-Adaptive Fusion for Vision-Language-Action to Enable More Unconstrained Robotic Manipulation"
 ---

 # VLA-LPAF: Lightweight Perspective-Adaptive Fusion for Vision-Language-Action to Enable More Unconstrained Robotic Manipulation